marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 All the code for these experiments is in [this repo](https://github.com/marceldegraaf/coreos-blogpost-code).
 If you want to comment on this blog post, or you run into issues with the walkthrough below, please [email me](mailto:mail@marceldegraaf.net) or [ping me](https://twitter.com/marceldegraaf) on Twitter.

+#### Updates

+2014-04-30 – thanks to [@brianhicks](https://twitter.com/brianhicks/status/461528976070963200) and [bacongobbler](https://news.ycombinator.com/item?id=7674287) I've replaced
+all the grep/awk voodoo to get the host IP with a simple solution based on environment variables from `/etc/environment`.
+The code samples below have been updated, along with the systemd unit files in [the repository](https://github.com/marceldegraaf/coreos-blogpost-code).

 ### Introduction

 So, what are CoreOS, confd, etcd, fleet, and CloudFormation?
 Let me introduce them to you real quick: